Research topics

 Precision Studies with Ions and Nuclei

 High-precision experiments with ions and nuclei enable a direct access to fundamental physics.
 In a highly charged ion, inner-shell electrons experience the strongest electromagnetic fields accessible nowadays, providing an ideal testing ground to prove weather quantum electrodynamics, the field theory of the electromagnetic interaction, is valid in intense external fields.
-Precision measurements with these systems, when combined with sufficiently accurate theoretical calculations, also yield the values of fundamental constants or can test whether these vary in space and time.
+Precision measurements with these systems, when combined with sufficiently accurate theoretical calculations, also yield the values of fundamental constants such as the electron mass, the Rydberg constant and the fine-structure constant, or can test whether these vary in space and time.
 Such studies are also anticipated to provide access to tests of physical phenomena beyond the Standard Model of particle physics.
 Furthermore, nuclei become also attractive in this direction being both increasingly accessible with advanced light sources and stable against external perturbations.
 Due to their typical MeV energy scale, they appear attractive for applications such as compact nuclear batteries or quantum information devices.

 The g-factor experiments are currently being extended to a range of ions along the periodic table, including the heaviest stable elements.
-An essential motivation of such studies is that g-factor measurements with highly charged ions are anticipated to yield a new value of the fine-structure constant, i.e. the fundamental constant defining the strength of any kind of electromagnetic interactions in the Universe.
-We have found that a combination of the experimental g-factors of light one- and three-electron ions allows one to substract detrimental nuclear uncertainties, and thus one can extract this constant to unprecedented precision.
-This necessitates also a continuous improvement in the theoretical description of electron correlation effects and radiative corrections.
-In recent studies, we put forward the use of high-precision measurements of the g-factor of few-electron ions and its isotope shifts as a probe for physics beyond the standard model.
+In a recent study, single-electron tin ions have been experimentally investigated.
+Due to the high charge of its nucleus, extremely high electrostatic fields of around 1015 volts per centimetre are present at the location of the bound electron.
+Our theoretical calculations reach excellent agreement with the measured value after the highly demanding computations of two-loop self-energy corrections, which were evaluated taking into account the nonperturbative nuclear background field.
+A similar accuracy has been reached for the three-electron tin ion, in which, in addition to the quantum fluctuations of virtual particles created and annihilated from the vacuum, also photons exchanged between the electrons need to be accounted for.
+In recent studies, we put forward the use of high-precision measurements of the g-factor of such few-electron ions and its isotope shifts as a probe for physics beyond the standard model.
 The contribution of a hypothetical fifth fundamental force is calculated, and we found that, combining measurements from different ions at accuracy levels projected to be accessible in the near future, one may constrain the new physics coupling constant competitively.
 This idea was implemented in a recent experiment performed with ALPHATRAP, in which the difference between the g factors of two Ne isotopes was measured with a remarkable precision (see Fig. 3).
 The combination of theory and experiment provided a novel way of proving the existence of a hypothetical exotic interaction.
-Furthermore, our theory also enables to extract the magnetic properties of He-3 from high-precision experimental data, relevant for the calibration of new nuclear magnetic resonance probes.
+Another essential motivation of such studies is that g-factor measurements with highly charged ions are anticipated to yield a new value of the fine-structure constant, i.e. the fundamental constant defining the strength of any kind of electromagnetic interactions in the Universe.
+Furthermore, our theory also enables to extract the magnetic properties of He-3 and Be-9 from high-precision experimental data obtained with the μTEx trap, relevant for the calibration of new nuclear magnetic resonance probes.

 Optical and x-ray spectroscopy of highly charged ions for testing fundamental theories